kamilak5/portfolio/docs/language_helper/.ipynb_checkpoints/index-checkpoint.md

 ---

 ## Problem
 Most language apps are rigid and template-based, with limited adaptability to learner needs.
-This project explores how LLMs can simulate real-life conversation, provide feedback, and personalize learning based on behavior and CEFR levels.
+This project explores how LLMs can simulate real-life conversation, provide feedback, and personalize learning based on interests and CEFR levels.

 ---